jmcook1186/biosnicar-py/README.md

 #### Run the app

 To run the deployed version of the app simply direct your browser to [bit.ly/biosnicar](bit.ly/biosnicar).
-Alternatively, run the app lcally by following these instructions:
+Alternatively, run the app locally by following these instructions:

-The code for the Streamlit frontend is in `~/app/streamlit/app.py`.
+The code for the Streamlit app is in `~/app/streamlit/app.py`.

 In a terminal, navigate to the top-level BioSNICAR directory and run: